jo-ny/CarND-Behavioral-Cloning-P3/writeup_report.md

 My project includes the following files:
 * model.ipynb containing the script to create and train the model
+* model.py also containing the script to create and train the model, load data with generator
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results